snurk/sg_sandbox/README.md

 Another output of notice is `resolved_mapping.txt`, providing information about the non-contained-read-level layout of individual graph unitigs.

 ## Visualizing the graph
-To visualize the graph you can use amazing Bandage tool.
+To visualize the graph you can use the amazing [Bandage](https://github.com/rrwick/Bandage) tool .
 If you are planning to use ONT-based resolution you will need to curate a list of `unique` nodes that have genomic multiplicity 1.
 Node lengths and coverage estimates (included in `simplified.gfa`) can help with getting an approximation, but you will probably need to vet the list after exploring the graph in Bandage.